CyrusCorrell/OvertureMapsProjectC/README.md

-#### O1: Develop a reliable method of detecting high-confidence false-positive Place locations.
+#### O1: Develop a reliable method of detecting high-confidence false-positive duplicate Place locations.
 A high-confidence false-positive Place location is defined as a Place with over 0.75 confidence that is more than 10m from it's "correct" location.
+Duplicate Place locations are defined as more than one Place locations meant for the same entity.
+Examples are prevalent in larger entities, such as airports.

 KR1: Create an algorithm to detect false positive Place locations.
 Generate a dataset of 5-10k misplaced locations.

+KR2: Create an alogrithm to properly distingquish most significant place in the case of duplicates.

-KR2: Create a benchmark to verify accuracy of aforementioned algorithm.
+KR3: Create a benchmark to verify accuracy of aforementioned algorithm.
 Confirm that >95% of dataset is accurately false-positive Places.